-Cover Crops Grown in Orchards and Vineyards
+Orchards and Vineyards

-Cover crops have been grown between other crops for quite a while.
-These crops include vineyards, fruit trees, nut trees, vegetables, herbs, etc. Cover crops in vineyards and orchards can stabilize the soil structure, improve water infiltration, suppress weeds, reduce compaction and produce a mat of mulch that reduce evaporation.
+Cover crops have been grown between other perennial and annual crops for quite a while.
+These crops include vineyards, fruit trees, nut trees, vegetables, herbs, etc. Cover crops in vineyards and orchards can stabilise the soil structure, improve water infiltration, suppress weeds, reduce compaction and produce a layer of mulch that reduces evaporation.
 With all of these benefits it would be senseless to farm with "naked" soil where undesired plants are mechanically or chemically maintained.